zillding/gampic/frontend/views/site/pages/info.md

 finally fix the performance issue. use "height" attribute on the "img" is useless. in order to reserver space for an image, has to adjust the css of the container of the image

+when trying some new features, a big development step, especially when there is a need to change sth, can try using branching in git